Martian climate and the MAVEN mission

 The 2013 workshop has been completed.
 All of the presentations are posted below.

-The second workshop, which will take place in 2015, will focus on MAVEN data and discoveries to date, as told through lectures and interaction with MAVEN scientists and experts.
-Please check back for additional details.
+The second MAVEN New Media workshop, which was held in the summer of 2015, focused on MAVEN data and discoveries to date, as told through lectures and interaction with MAVEN scientists and experts.

 About the Workshop

 The 2013 New Media Practitioners Professional Development Workshop brought bloggers, podcasters, social media users, and other science communicators to LASP for a two-day intensive workshop with space scientists.
-The 2013 workshop offered a collaborative professional development opportunity for attendees to learn about current issues surrounding the evolution of the Martian climate, with an emphasis on the upcoming Mars Atmosphere and Volatile Evolution (MAVEN) mission.
-MAVEN is being led by the University of Colorado Boulder and Principal Investigator, Dr. Bruce Jakosky.
+The 2013 workshop offered a collaborative professional development opportunity for attendees to learn about current issues surrounding the evolution of the Martian climate, with an emphasis on the MAVEN mission.
+MAVEN is being led by the University of Colorado Boulder and principal investigator, Dr. Bruce Jakosky.

 Download Workshop Agenda (143KB PDF)